 To ensure that an API remains scalable and valuable, it is important to implement rate limiting.
 This involves restricting the number of requests or data that clients can consume.
 One common unit of measurement for API owners is Transactions Per Second (TPS).

 There are several benefits to using rate limiting to control network traffic.

 There are many request queue libraries available that make it easy to implement rate limiting in different programming languages and development environments.
 These libraries often come with pre-written code and can be easily found in library folders.

 For example, there are request rate limiter libraries that limit number of requests per second to a specific number and queue any additional requests.
 This can be a convenient and easy-to-use solution for API development.

 Throttling is another common method for implementing rate limiting in practice.
 It involves establishing a temporary state in which each request is evaluated by the API, allowing API developer to maintain control over how their API is used.
 If throttle is triggered, a user may be disconnected or have their bandwidth reduced.

 Throttling can be done at the application, API, or user level.
 There are many commercial products available that make it easy for developers to implement throttling, such as the Hybrid Data Pipeline from Progress, which provides throttled API access to various databases and services including IBM DB2, Oracle, SQL Server, MySQL, PostgreSQL, SAP Sybase, Hadoop Hive, Salesforce, and Google Analytics.

 Another technique to make scalable rate-limited APIs is to use algorithms.
 Many rate-limiting techniques are already available, just like request queue libraries and throttling services.

-The sliding window technique is suitable for processing massive quantities of requests while being light and fast to run due to the limited number of data points required to assess each request.
+The sliding window technique is suitable for processing large requests while being lightweight and fast to run, thanks to the limited number of data points needed to assess each request.